fireblocks/fireblocks-web3-provider/README.md

   // By default, no contracts are interacted with gaslessly
   // You can either provide a list of contract addresses, or set it to "all" to interact with all contracts gaslessly gaslessContracts?: string[] | "all",
+  // By default, http://localhost:7777/relayGaslessTransaction is used
+  gaslessRelayServerUrl?: string,
 }
 ```